nilscox/express-extra/docs/extra.md

 # Extra request handler

-The core of *express-extra* is the handler function, that unify the authorization, validation and formatting systems.
-It is a function that you must call with the actual request handler, as you would with express, and an options object in which you can set authorizers, validators, and so on...
+The core of *express-extra* is the `extra` function, that unify the authorization, validation and formatting systems.
+It is a function that you must call with the actual request handler, as you would with express, and an options object in which you can set authorizers, validators, and more...

-This function returns an array of express middlewares, that can be used as the request handlers for your express routes.
+This function returns an array of express middlewares, that can be used as the request handlers for your express app or router.

 ```js
 const app = express();